Departing from Munich

 Initial Climb

-All standard instrument departures out of Munich have an initial climb clearance of FL070.
+All SIDs out of EDDM have an initial climb clearance of FL070.

 Please note that there is a difference between 7000 feet and FL070!
-As the Transition Altitude is 5000 feet in Germany, your initial climb is "flight level 70"—a precise read-back is appreciated.
+As the Transition Altitude is 5000 feet in Germany, your initial climb is "flight level 70" already on standard altimeter settings (QNH 1013)—a precise read-back is appreciated and compliance mandatory to avoid conflicts after departure.

 Departure Runway